 The story of KiwiFil

 KiwiFil is the business branch of our life, but we are a lot more famous for our electric racing efforts.
-We currently hold the world speed record for electric motorcycles, and just built a brand new motorcycle with 1,000 HP to challenge the overall world speed record for motorcycles - the "Green Envy".
+We held the world speed record for electric motorcycles for over a decade, and just built a brand new motorcycle with 1,000 HP to challenge the overall world speed record for motorcycles - the "Green Envy".
 You can read that story if you click here.

 Electric racing is what brought us together (that's yet another story that you can read here), but it was a job offer at the University of Auckland that brought us to New Zealand.
 After two years of teaching engineering design and CAD (computer aided design) to 1,100 first year students every year, I concluded that the university wasn't the place for her.
 Not sure what to do instead, she decided to take a year off and focus on the Green Envy and racing.
 Then the pandemic hit, racing was cancelled, and the boredom of lockdown is what lead us into this new path in life!

 Photo: Eva, Bill, and the 1,000 HP electric motorcycle "Green Envy".